Oyón province

-Oyónis a province of the department of Lima, Peru.
+Oyón is a province of the department of Lima, Peru.
 From the administrative point of view of the Catholic Church in Peru, it forms part of the Diocese of Huacho.
 It measures 1886 km2.
 The capital of the province is the city of Oyón.

 Geography

 The Rawra mountain range and the Rumi Cruz mountain range traverse the province.
 Some of the highest peaks of the province are listed below: